RainXuZhang/RainXuZhang/README.md

-// This is my profile. \\
-- 👋 Hi, I’m Rain.
-- 👀 I’m interested in C, Go, and Linux.
-- 🌱 I’m currently learning how to update and revise my websites.
-- 📫 How to reach me: My email is rainxuzhang@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a website, https://www.rainxuzhang.com .
+Hi, my name's Rain.
+I like coding in C, and Go.
+I use Linux for most of my coding needs.
+You can send e-mail to rainxuzhang@gmail.com.
+Hope you find my repositories to be of use for you!